 Boards must ensure that Workforce Solutions Office staff conducts in-depth interviews and evaluations during comprehensive assessments.
 This provides an opportunity for customer input and career counselor feedback, which helps determine what training programs may be successful and builds the dislocated worker’s commitment and desire to follow the REP.

 Boards must ensure that Workforce Solutions Office staff uses assessment tools appropriate for limited English proficiency (LEP) customers as well as other dislocated workers.
-Assessment tools include the following:
+Assessment tools include, but are not limited to, the following:

 Test of Adult Basic Education (TABE)